Fun Basketball Games for Practice

 - Two or more players pre-determine five total spots on the basketball court that they will take turns shooting from

 - With all players beginning from the same spot, the first person will shoot and attempt to make the shot

 - If the first player makes it, they advance to the second spot.
 But before they shoot the second shot, the second person in line shoots from the first spot.
 If the second player misses their first shot, they will remain at that first spot while the first shooter shoots from the second spot, but if they make it, they also advance to the second spot (to simplify: if a player makes a shot, they advance to the next spot.
 If a player misses a shot, they keep shooting at the same spot until they make it)

 The goal of the game is to make it from all five spots going forwards and then all five spots coming backwards before anyone else, meaning that the winner will have made a total of ten shots.

 Around the world is usually played using five spots around the three-point line, but if players want to work on shooting skills from various areas on the court, they are free to do so in this particular shooting drill.

 Basketball Drag Race

 - Call out a number and blow your whistle, and the player who corresponds to the number then runs to midcourt as fast as she can, picks up a basketball and dribbles in for a layup

-- When you blow your whistle, the first player in line will dribble around each player in the "S." He will dribble to the right of the first player, the left of the second and continue in this manner until he has gone by all six players
+- When you blow your whistle, the first player in line will dribble around each player in the "S." He will dribble to the right of the first player, the left of the next player, and continue in this manner until he has gone by all six players

 Steve Silverman is an award-winning writer, covering sports since 1980.
 Silverman authored The Minnesota Vikings: The Good, The Bad and The Ugly and Who's Better, Who's Best in Football -- The Top 60 Players of All-Time, among others, and placed in the Pro Football Writers of America awards three times.
 Silverman holds a Master of Science in journalism from the Medill School of Journalism.